Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 parents are putting this on social media too, and that puts that pressure on that child and doesn't make it any easier.

-And then the the mental health part of it if they grow up there's a story about chloe cole this young 15 year old girl where they chopped her breasts off because she thought she had gender dysphoria thought she wanted to be a boy and then a year later at 16 she said oh my god what did i do to my body they do
+And then the mental health part of it, if they grow up, there's this story about Chloe Cole, this young 15-year-old girl, where they chopped her breasts off because she thought she had gender dysphoria, thought she wanted to be a boy.

-that yeah and i think the biden administration is all in on that well they will not say a word against it even though plenty of other countries in europe are establishing plenty of the media and the new york the new york times even the washington post have begun to consider maybe there's problems with these puberty blockers and these early interventions, and maybe we shouldn't intervene so early.
+Even though plenty of other countries in Europe are establishing, plenty of the media and the New York Times, even the Washington Post, have begun to consider maybe there's problems with these puberty blockers and these early interventions, and maybe we shouldn't intervene so early.

 Well, medical schools are behind this, actually.